mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ### Slave detection shows external masters

-If a slave is shown in _maxadmin_ or _maxctrl_ as "Slave of External Server" instead of "Slave", the reason is likely that the "Master_Host"-setting of the replication connection does not match the MaxScale server definition.
+If a slave is shown in _maxctrl_ as "Slave of External Server" instead of "Slave", the reason is likely that the "Master_Host"-setting of the replication connection does not match the MaxScale server definition.
 As of 2.3.2, the MariaDB Monitor by default assumes that the slave connections (as shown by `SHOW ALL SLAVES STATUS`) use the exact